civicrm/civicrm-buildkit/README.md

   </tr>
 </table>

-## Daily Coding: Your First Patch
+## Daily Coding: Your First Pull-Request

 (TODO: Write a real tutorial!)

-Suppose we've just downloaded buildkit and want to prepare a patch for CiviCRM 4.5.
-This requires downloading and installing the bleeding edge (4.5.x) code for CiviCRM+CMS as well as writing and publishing the patch.
+Suppose we've just downloaded buildkit and want to prepare a patch for CiviCRM 4.6.
+This requires downloading and installing the bleeding edge (4.6.x) code for CiviCRM+CMS as well as writing and publishing the patch.

 ```bash
 ## Download Drupal 7.x and CiviCRM 4.5.x